 Can the Children Educational Benefit be claimed for the adopted child?

 Yes, the children's educational benefit can get claimed for the education of the adopted child.

 Can Children Education Allowance be claimed for a child twice for the same class?

 Children Education Allowance does not depend upon the child's performance in a class.
 Even if a child fails in a class, he is eligible to avail the benefit of the Children Education Allowance.

 What is the upper age of the child for claiming the Children Education Allowance?

 Children Education Allowance can be claimed until the child turns 20 years.
 In case of disability, the Children Education Allowance can be claimed up to 22 years.

 Is there any minimum age prescribed for the child claiming the Child Education Allowance for the child studying in nursery class?

-There is no minimum age limit for claiming Children Education Allowance for the child admitted in nursery class.
-But for the physically challenged child, the minimum age is five years.
+No minimum age limit has been prescribed for claiming Children Education Allowance for the child admitted in nursery class.
+However, for physically challenged children, the minimum age is 5 years.